micmejia/bible-dump/NKJV/Exodus/Exod 20.md

 "You shall not make for yourself a carved image--any likeness _of anything_ that _is_ in heaven above, or that _is_ in the earth beneath, or that _is_ in the water under the earth;

 ###### 5
-you shall not bow down to them nor [^b]serve them.
-For I, the Lord your God, _am_ a jealous God, visiting[^c] the iniquity of the fathers upon the children to the third and fourth _generations_ of those who hate Me,
+you shall not bow down to them nor serve them.
+For I, the Lord your God, _am_ a jealous God, visiting the iniquity of the fathers upon the children to the third and fourth _generations_ of those who hate Me,

 ###### 6
 but showing mercy to thousands, to those who love Me and keep My commandments.